Nighthawk Custom

 Nighthawk Custom is an American firearm company based in Berryville, Arkansas, US.
-It manufactures custom M1911 pistols, rifles, revolvers, shotguns, and tactical knives for competition shooters, military, law enforcement and self-defense.
+It manufactures custom M1911 pistols, rifles, revolvers, shotguns, hunting rifles, and tactical knives for competition shooters, military, law enforcement and self-defense.

 History

 Nighthawk was formed in 2004 when some of the gunsmiths who worked for Wilson Combat left to focus exclusively on custom pistols.
 Both companies are located in Berryville.
 Mark Stone is a founder and the owner of Nighthawk Custom.

 Over the years, Nighthawk gunsmiths have used their skills to grow from only building 1911 pistols to now also making custom shotguns, knives, and an improved version of the Browning Hi-Power.
 Nighthawk also has a machine shop that produces the parts, which are used to build their high-end firearms.

 Nighthawk Custom

 Nighthawk Custom specializes in pistols made for all varieties of shooting.
 The range includes the Talon, Dominator, AAC, and Predator lines.
 The Talon has three varieties, the Talon 5", Talon II and the Talon II with Bobtail.
 All pistols in the Custom range are fully customizable from finishes to sights to grip design.
 The pistols are finished using a Nitride coating due to its durability and they range in price from $3000 to $7000.